 I began my creative career with a BA Hons in Illustration and Graphics from Edinburgh College of Art, followed by an MA in Animation at the Royal College of Art.
 This path led me into the animation industry, where I started as a 2D animator in Sydney, Australia, contributing to children’s TV productions.
 Later, I moved to London, working on interactive animation projects for Cartoon Network, including The Powerpuff Girls and Dexter’s Laboratory.
-My transition into 3D animation took me to Sony Entertainment, where I worked on a variety of PlayStation titles.
-I also had the opportunity to work in children’s television, working on a live-action/CGI series for ITV.
-Beyond entertainment, I’ve applied my design skills in the rail industry, as a graphic designer/animator and have worked with London-based PR and design agencies, creating motion graphics and branding for major clients such as Canon.
+My artwork moved into 3D animation and took me to Sony Entertainment, where I worked for a number of years on a variety of PlayStation titles.
+I then worked in children’s TV working for ITV on a live action CGI production ‘Little Big Mouth.’
+Beyond entertainment, I’ve applied my design skills working for the rail industry, as a graphic designer/animator, as well as working for London based PR/Design agencies, most recently working with Canon, producing graphics and motion work.

 My animation work has been featured at various festivals across the UK, and my graduation film from the RCA was acquired and broadcast by Channel 4 in 1995.